FemtoEmacs/Sumerian/lesson-ten-gilgamesh-curse/README.md

 Note that the verb of the relative clause does not show the **marû** suffix, because it is omissible, like many other Sumerian markers.

+## Translation
+For his Lord Gilgamesh of Endimgig, the mighty man Ur-Nammu, the king of Ur, the king of Sumer and Akkad, when he built the temple of Nanna, dedicated this vase for the sake of his life.
+May Gilgamesh curse the man who erases this inscription.